What Causes Excess Dust in a House?

 The same goes for lead, which comes less from wall paint (the source most people would expect) than from car exhaust, smelters, and soil deposits.

 The fact that DDT is still found in house dust surprises most people since the pesticide was banned in the United States in 1972.
-But a house is a lot like a living organism: once you absorb a pollutant, you can never completely eliminate it.”
+But a house is like a living organism: once you absorb a pollutant, you can never eliminate it.”

-Here are some common reasons for what causes excessive dust in a house.
+Here are some common reasons for excessive dust in a house.

 Faulty HVAC System

-HVAC is an abbreviation for heating, ventilation, and air conditioning.
-Most houses and commercial buildings have HVAC systems.
-They are responsible for the movement of air between indoor and outdoor spaces.
+HVAC stands for heating, ventilation, and air conditioning.
+Most houses and commercial buildings have HVAC systems, which move air between indoor and outdoor spaces.

 A good HVAC unit protects your home from airborne dust.
-Your air conditioner may not do this if it’s a cheap model or if it’s dirty.
+Your air conditioner may not do this if it’s a cheap or dirty model.

 Dirty Carpet With Dust Mites